invisibleXML/ixml/misc/pragmas.md

   Using pragmas to indicate that a particular string should be injected into the XML representation of the input as (part of) a text node, or as an attribute or element.
-(This can help make the output of an ixml parse conform to a pre-existing schema.)
+(This can help make the output of an ixml parser conform to a pre-existing schema.)

 * Attribute grammar specification